-If you’re coming farther, round-trip air fare might set you back $300 from Boston; $165 from Florida; or $305 from Houston.
+If you’re coming farther, round-trip airfare might set you back $265 from Florida or $365 from Houston.

-Camping on site costs just $14 to $23 per night — or you can rent cute rooms in Gatlinburg or secluded cabins right in the mountains.
-Check out Cabins of the Smoky Mountains, where a one-bedroom with hot tub goes for as little as $85 a night.
+Camping on site costs just $30 per night — or you can rent cute rooms in Gatlinburg or secluded cabins right in the mountains.
+Check out Cabins of the Smoky Mountains, where a one-bedroom with a hot tub goes for as little as $120 a night.

 The biggest crowds and the highest prices in the Smokies are found between June 15 and August 15, and during the entire month of October.

 For sun and a unique cultural experience, Panama City is the perfect budget vacation.
 Much of its beauty is available for free just by taking to the streets on foot.